pearlanyanwu/intro-to-web-development/README.md

 ### Spring 2022 - San Francisco State University

-I created a semi-functional website that, if it were real, would sell birthstones as accessories.
+For my term project, I created a semi-functional website that, if it were real, would distribute birthstones as accessories.

 The functions of this project are the following:
 1. Create a new account.